bringyourownideas/silverstripe-maintenance/README.md

 ### Requirements

 * You require the composer.json and composer.lock files to be available and readible in the environment you plan to use this module.
 All information is based on these files.
-* Install at least one of the two modules mentioned under "Source of the information"
+* Install at least one of the modules mentioned under "Source of the information".
+As a development dependency should be fine in most cases.

 ### Recommendation